9 min read

 A beautiful woman having a microcurrent facial in a clinical setting

 We like to think in a linear, singular form that one cause leads to a single effect.
 We love the “if-then” binary certainties and see stories unfolding in a single direction as we are reading or listening to a narrative.
 Nature is much more rowdy and practical with its resources, and very rarely will one thing have only one function, as is the case with natural energy powering life and thought - the electrical current.
 In this article, we'll explore the dual nature of microcurrent therapy as applied in cosmetics and medical realms, such as healing or chronic pain relief.
 We'll learn about essential questions, such as what is microcurrent therapy used for and how a microcurrent facial differs from frequency-specific microcurrent treatment.
 We'll understand how microcurrent works, what ATP is, and how microcurrent affects ATP production.
-So from unbridled lightning lighting the skies over the worlds of ancients to the harnessed and controlled currents in the modern world and beauty and medicine universes, let's ride the electron and let the current of thoughts take us where it will.
+So, from unbridled lightning lighting the skies over the worlds of ancients to the harnessed and controlled currents in the modern world and beauty and medicine universes, let's ride the electron and let the current of thoughts take us where it will.

 1. How did microcurrent therapy enter medicine and beauty?